-Now in it’s 2nd edition, the curricula offers an easy-to-use, low cost, and practical approach to teaching students skills that can build resilience.
-Content is based on a cognitive-behavioral approach, using evidence-based instruction, and an opportunity to infuse relateable examples for your students.
+Now in it’s 2nd edition, Merrell’s Strong Kids an easy-to-use, low cost, and practical approach to teaching students skills that can build resilience.
+Content is based on a cognitive-behavioral approach, using evidence-based instruction, and an opportunity to infuse everyday examples for your students.
 Ten to 12 lessons focus on identifying emotions in self and others, managing emotions, empathy and perspective taking, stress management, managing anger, setting goals, healthy living strategies, and solving interpersonal problems.
-Brief mindfulness practices are also an optional approach to preparing students for each lesson.
+Brief mindfulness practices are also an optional strategy to preparing students for each lesson.

 - Merrell’s Strong Start PreK